Step 1 — Net Business Profit

 Estimated FICA Savings≈ $7,775

 The savings compound significantly at higher income levels.
-At $200,000 net profit, the difference can exceed $15,000 annually — enough to comfortably offset the cost of payroll software, a bookkeeper, and the additional corporate tax return.
+At $200,000 net profit, the difference can exceed $15,000 annually.
 This is why S-Corp election is consistently one of the most recommended tax strategies for profitable solopreneurs earning above approximately $50,000–$80,000 in net profit.

 IRS Guidelines